nizmow/MassTransit.Contrib.EntityFrameworkCore3Integration/README.md

 ### ISSUES

 * The EFCore 2.2 `EntityFrameworkSagaRepository` has the capability to provide a custom query which applies on the saga instance, this capability has been removed.
+* Support for .NET Framework 4.6.1 has been dropped.